+Admission to the programme shall be based on a written test followed by an interview for the shortlisted candidates.
 The written test will consist of objective-type questions.
 The syllabus for the test comprises of the typical syllabi of Indian Universities in Materials Science & Technology of BE/B.Tech level; Physics, Chemistry, and Mathematics of M.Sc./B.Tech/B.E. level; Basic knowledge of numerical and computational methods will be emphasized in the question paper.
+No scholarship will be provided by the University to students.